yuansfer/yuansfer-mobile-sdk-android/README.md

     pay.unregisterAliWxPayCallback(callback);
 }
 ````
-* Start payment after obtaining WeChat or Alipay data from the backend server
+* After obtaining the pre-payment data from the Pockyt server, you can use the requestXXX function to initiate Alipay or WeChat Pay.
 ````
 // Start Alipay
 pay.requestAliPayment(Activity activity, String orderInfo)